nataliemarleny/Casing/README.md

-# Casing - UI framework for Framer
+# Casing  - A UI framework for Framer<br>

-Casing is a framework for Framer which helps you with managing:
+### ✕ ⃝ <br>

+Casing will help you to manage:

 * Components (modular pieces of UI)
 * Screens (sets of components)
 * Data (mutable and immutable information shown in the prototype)

+It is system which supports building truly big and complex Framer prototypes using real data.

-# Installation
+## ⃝ Installation

 Copy over following files to your `PROJECT_NAME.framer/modules/` directory: